Bredon Hill Academy Eco School Committee

 A few of our eco reps have been nominated as Eco ambassadors, pupils who have consistently completed eco tasks, for example writing articles about eco school activities, speaking in assemblies or at governor meetings or representing our school and communicating our ideas to the wider community.

 The Pinnacle of our year is the annual walk to the elephant or Banbury stone at the summit of Bredon hill.
 This seven-and-a-half-mile expedition summarises and celebrates our ambitions and ethos and every member of our school community is involved in the event.

 The nine key environmental topics

 We assess how much water we use by looking at the water meter and reducing unnecessary water consumption.
-We have water hippos in all our cisterns to reduce the amount of water used in toilets, and our taps automatically turn off after use.
+We have water hippos in all our cisterns to reduce the amount of water used in toilets, and most of our taps automatically turn off after use.
 We have installed rain water collection butts which are used to water the gardens and top up our ponds.